lmnaslimited/wedha/lms/test-automation/02-chapter2/lesson 1.md

 ### Lesson 2 : Syntax for assertions

-We are going to Install Node.js, navigate to your project directory, run the cypress commands to install the testing tool.
+We are going to explore how to write assertions in Cypress, understand the structure of different assertion functions, a

 ### Lesson 3 :Common assertions used with `should()` and `and()`